 One would think that, within the modern era, this question is finite, and also redundant.
 Yet, it's something that constantly pops up in church discussions, social media, and feminist campaigns.
 Personally, I'm not an advocate for feminism.
 I'm an advocate for the Gospel, and that intrinsically implies equality.
 Perhaps we'll have a discussion about this another time?

 Twenty six days ago my father passed away.
 These words still seem unreal to me, even as I write them here.
 In a month's time I'll be celebrating my first birthday without him, and that is even more unreal.
 "Your word is a lamp to guide my feet, and a light for my path."
-Psalm 199:105 One of the most referenced scriptures surely has to … Continue reading the valley
+Psalm… Continue reading the valley